ying531/transinf/README.md

 tglm.mdl = transfer(glm.mdl, df.new = Z.new)
 ```

 For details on the statistical inference procedure and theory, see [our paper](https://arxiv.org/abs/2104.04565).
-For details on the usage, see the Documentation part below.
+For details on the usage, see the Documentation and Examples parts below.

-## Why using our method
+## Why our method

 We illustrate the necessity of using our method when there is a covariate shift and covariates from the target distribution are observed.
 Before talking about conditional inference, we look at the conventional setting where the target is a super-population parameter.
 We will use the example of ordinary least squares (OLS) under covariate shifts.